 Our best 30 year Fixed rate: 4.25%, 0.125 point, 4.317% APR

 Tuesday, July 27

-Consumer Confidence report showed it slighly lower than expected.
+Consumer Confidence report showed it slightly lower than expected.

 Monday, July 26

 New Home Sales report shows sales are up 24%.

 Monday's best 30 year fixed rate: 4.25%, 0.375 point, 4.362% APR